apiaryio/dredd/.github/CONTRIBUTING.md

 ### Linting

 Dredd uses [eslint][] to lint the JavaScript codebase.
-We are using Airbnb's styleguide rules as a baseline with several rules disabled to fit our own preferences.
+We are using [Airbnb's styleguide](https://github.com/airbnb/javascript) rules as a baseline with several rules disabled to allow us to have dirty post-decaffeinate code temporarily.

 Linter is optional for local development to make easy prototyping and work with unpolished code, but it's enforced on CI level.
 It is recommended you